Saarim-Salim/Google-Sheets-Clone/README.md

 4. Make your changes and commit them.
 5. Push the changes to your fork on GitHub.
 6. Create a pull request to the original repository.

-Feel free to modify and use this README to document your project.
-Replace the placeholders with your actual project details.